Afkar-MI/RIS_Dragon-V_I/README.md

 The board forms a total of 520 output pins by soldering a P-channel MOSFET circuit to each GPIO pins of the Master and Slave MCUs:
 - Master MCU: 20 GPIO pins
 - Each Slave MCU: 50 GPIO pins

+Each MCU has 9 output ports which give 63 independent GPIO pins.
+Out of 63 GPIO pins, only 50 pins were used to establish the outputs for the control board.
 <img src="/CB Architecture/CB Architecture.JPG" width="1042" height="581">

 ### MOSFET Circuit